dancard32/dancard32/README.md

 ### About me
 I am an aspiring software engineer.
 I obtained my educational background in aerospace engineering, but am eagerly looking to transition into the world of technology and programming!

-My current interest in software is Python development, both front-end and back-end.
+My current interest is all things programming!
 Through my graduate studies focusing of space propulsion, I found my passion of programming.
 After much reflection, I've decided that I would like to pursue this career.

 I can be reached via my email at dcard@umich.edu